-Bamboo provides ways to verify that remote agents are allowed to connect to the Bamboo server.
+Bamboo provides ways to verify that remote agents are allowed to connect to Bamboo.
 This provides improved security for sensitive information in Bamboo.

-- Bamboo prevents unknown remote agents from connecting to the Bamboo server. - Remote agents need to be manually approved by an administrator before they can communicate with the Bamboo server in any way. - You can enable security token verification for additional level of safety.
+- · Bamboo prevents unknown remote agents from connecting to it. - Remote agents need to be manually approved by an administrator before they can communicate with Bamboo in any way. - You can enable security token verification for an additional level of safety.

-Remote agent authentication (the manual agent approval) doesn't interfere with security token verification an both features can be enabled or disabled independently.
+Remote agent authentication (the manual agent approval) doesn't interfere with security token verification and both features can be enabled or disabled independently.

-1 Note that Elastic agents do not have to be approved.
+• Note that Elastic agents do not have to be approved.